Transport in Mauritius: History

 Air France became the first commercial aviation company to come to Mauritius.
-As from 1947, it's DC4, transporting 44 passengers, undertook the Paris-Mauritius in 3 days, including night time flight, with 12 stops in between.
+As from 1947, its DC4, transporting 44 passengers, undertook the Paris-Mauritius in 3 days, including night time flight, with 12 stops in between.
 The following year, the British company SkyWays initiated a weekly flight on the Plaisance-Nairobi line.
 The introduction of Boeings as from 1961 sensibly reduced the travel time on this line.
 Even though Mauritius was a British colony, the British Overseas Airways Corporation (B.O.A.C) began to come to Mauritius only from 1962.
 The Mauritius-London itinerary took 26 hours, with 4 stops.
 In 1967, a Boeing 707, capable of carrying 160 passengers was introduced on the Paris-Mauritius line, decreasing the travel time to 18 hours.

 Initially, Mauritian civil and commercial aviation developed under the impulsion of Rogers & Co Company.
 The aviation department within Rogers was created by Amédée Maingard on his return from the Second World War.
 In June 1967, the national company, Air Mauritius was created.
 The Mauritian government, British Airways, Air France and Air India were the initial stakeholders in this initiative, with Rogers an active supporter.
 Amédée Maingard became the first president of Air Mauritius and Jean Ribet the general manager.
 In December 1972, Air Mauritius landed a Piper-Navajo (twin-engined plane of 6 places), rented from Air Madagascar, in Rodrigues.
 Then, as from 1975, a Havilland Twin Otter of 16 places was used on the Mauritius-Rodrigues route.